 The hammers are made to hit the string inside the piano when the keys are pressed on the outside.
 It then creates a vibration that is augmented by the soundboard of the piano.
 A quality, full and rich piano sound is created that is always being appreciated at recitals and grand performances.
 The only disadvantage it has is that it entails a lot of money, space and maintenance.
 When looking for an Acoustic Piano, here are the things to take note:

-• The sound created by the acoustic piano is very rich and full that nothing can match up to with it.
+• The sound created by the acoustic piano is very rich and full that nothing can match up.

 • Depending on the temperament of the pianist, it allows the creation of either loud or soft sound.
 Whatever the way the pianist wants to play, acoustic pianos can go along very well.